spacesuitdiver/jscheatsheet/README.md

   odometer: 41077, // ALOTT ;)
   'fuel type': 'Gasoline', // defines a string with a property including a space
   checkEngineLightOn: true, // defines a boolean
-  fixCar: function () { // defines a function (NOTE: this is known as an objects "method")
+  fixCar: function () { // defines a function (known as an object's "method")
     this.checkEngineLightOn = false;
-  },
+    // the use of `this` above is how we can modify object values from an objects function/method },
   drive: function (tripDistance) {
     this.odometer = this.odometer + tripDistance; // add our trip's distnace to our car's odometer